Globally Harmonized System of Classification and Labelling of Chemicals: GHS label format

 The GHS includes directions for application of the hazard communication elements on the label.
 In particular, it specifies for each hazard, and for each class within the hazard, what signal word, pictogram, and hazard statement should be used.
 The GHS hazard pictograms, signal words and hazard statements should be located together on the label.
-The actual label format or layout is not specified in the GHS.
-National authorities may choose to specify where information should appear on the label or allow supplier discretion.
-There has been discussion about the size of GHS pictograms and that a GHS pictogram might be confused with a transport pictogram or "diamond".
-Transport pictograms are different in appearance than the GHS pictograms.
-Annex 7 of the Purple Book explains how the GHS pictograms are expected to be proportional to the size of the label text so that generally the GHS pictograms would be smaller than the transport pictograms.
+The actual label format or layout is not specified.
+National authorities may choose to specify where information should appear on the label, or to allow supplier discretion in the placement of GHS information.

+The diamond shape of GHS pictograms resembles the shape of signs mandated for use by the United States Department of Transportation.
+To address this, in cases where a pictogram would be required by both the Department of Transportation and the GHS indicating the same hazard, only the Transportation pictogram is to be used.

 Safety data sheet

-The safety data sheet or SDS (the GHS dropped the word "material" from "material safety data sheet" in its final revisions) is specifically aimed at use in the workplace.
+Safety data sheets or SDS are specifically aimed at use in the workplace.
+Safety data sheets take precedence over and are intended to replace the previously used material safety data sheets (MSDS), which did not have a standard layout and section format.
 It should provide comprehensive information about the chemical product that allows employers and workers to obtain concise, relevant and accurate information in perspective to the hazards, uses and risk management of the chemical product in the workplace.
-While there were some differences in existing industry recommendations and country specific requirements, there was agreement on a 16-section SDS to include the following headings in the order specified:
+Compared to the differences found between manufacturers in MSDS, SDS have specific requirements to include the following headings in the order specified: